jxmx/smooth-qsl/README.md

 randomized chance by default.

 # Using Smooth QSL
-For hams, all the hams need is the "load key" set in `qslconf.php`.
+For those uploading ADIFs, all the ham needs is the "load key" set in `qslconf.php`.
 SmoothQSL operates on a semi-trust basis in that hams are relied upon to use their legitimate call signs as is expected throughout amateur radio.
 Set a strong "load key" as that is the only protection against mischef such as loading